mystor/ducky/doc/types.md

 name MyType
 ```

-Now, there is a non-exported, bottom record `#{MyType}#` which has a unique, non-copyable, type: `#MyType#`.
+Now, there is a non-exported, bottom record `#{MyType}#` which has a unique, non-copyable, type: `#MyType#` (2).
 It is impossible for user code to fake a value of type `#MyType#`, which means that any function which accepts a value of that type, must accept a value which was constructed by your code.

 The name would be used:
 ```